 A Woodstock Vermont Film Series feature documentary

-This season, the 12th annual Woodstock Vermont Film Series will present a selection of 10 diverse films reflecting Billings Farm & Museum’s vision to share place-based stories of people near and far, to engage our audiences, and to inspire conversations that increase connections with each other and our world.
-The Woodstock Vermont Film Series is curated and directed by award-winning filmmaker Jay Craven and produced by the Billings Farm & Museum, with generous support from local sponsors.
+The 12th annual Woodstock Vermont film series will present a selection of 10 diverse films reflecting Billings Farm & Museum’s vision to share place-based stories of people near and far, to engage our audiences, and to inspire conversations that increase connections with each other and our world.
+The Woodstock Vermont Film Series is curated and directed by award-winning filmmaker Jay Craven, and produced by the Billings Farm & Museum, with generous support from local sponsors.